thcolin/sensorr/README.md

 Usage: sensorr [command] [options]

 Commands:
-  🔍 search <query>      Search for <query> movie in TMDB and manage it or look for releases 📼 record              Automatically loop your wished movies and try to download best release 📚 manage              Manage your movies library (change movie state, look for releases)
+  📼 record              Automatically loop your wished movies and try to download best release

 Options:
   -b, --blackhole <dir>  Download releases .torrent and .nzb to <dir> [default: /tmp]